 American Heart Association Training Center

-Doctors are trained to save lives, but that doesn’t mean every doctor automatically holds a valid CPR certification.
-In many cases, CPR training is a separate certification required by hospitals, clinics, and medical boards.
+Doctors are trained to save lives, but that doesn’t mean every doctor automatically holds a valid AHA CPR course completion card.
+In many cases, CPR training is a separate requirement for hospitals, clinics, and medical boards.

-• Licensing Requirements: Many medical boards and hospitals require current CPR certification for practice.
+• Licensing Requirements: Many medical boards and hospitals require a current AHA course completion card for practice.
 It’s not just recommended, it is often mandatory.

 • Preparedness During Emergencies: Medical professionals, even those who don’t work in emergency care, may find themselves in a life-threatening situation.
-A certified doctor can take immediate action if a patient collapses in the waiting room or during a routine checkup.
+A doctor with a valid AHA course completion card can act immediately if a patient collapses in a waiting room or during a routine checkup.

 • Teamwork in Clinical Settings: Hospitals rely on coordinated teamwork.
 If every team member knows how to respond during a cardiac emergency, response times improve and survival chances increase.

-You might be surprised to learn that CPR certification is valuable and sometimes required, and in many non-medical fields.
-Here’s a breakdown of who else benefits from being CPR certified:
+You might be surprised to learn that CPR training is valuable, and sometimes required, in many non-medical fields.
+Here’s a breakdown of who else benefits from being CPR:

 1. Teachers and Childcare Providers

-• Schools, daycare centers, and camps often require CPR and First Aid certification.
+• Schools, day-care centers, and camps often require a provider card for CPR and First Aid.

 • Children are at higher risk for choking and respiratory issues, and quick response can prevent tragedy.